BiDAlab/mEBAL2/README.md

-# Instructions for Downloading mEBAL
+# Instructions for Downloading mEBAL2

 1) [Download license agreement](http://atvs.ii.uam.es/atvs/files/mEBAL_License_Agreement.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.